Football helmet: Early years

 One innovation from the early 1900s period was hardened leather.
-1917 marked the first time helmets were raised above the head in an attempt to direct blows away from the top of the head.
+In 1917, the first helmets were raised above the head in an attempt to direct blows away from the top of the head.
 Ear flaps also had their downfall during this period as they had little ventilation and made it difficult for players to hear.
 The 1920s marked the first time that helmets were widely used in the sport of football.
 These helmets were made of leather and had some padding on the inside, but the padding was insufficient and provided little protection.
 In addition, they lacked face masks.
 As a result, injuries were very common.
 Early helmets also absorbed a lot of heat, making them very uncomfortable to wear.

 In 1939, the Riddell Company of Chicago, Illinois started manufacturing plastic helmets because it felt that plastic helmets would be safer than those made of leather.
 Plastic was found to be more effective because it held its shape when full collision contact occurred on a play.
 These helmets were also much more comfortable and had more padding to cushion the head in an impact.
 Included with the plastic helmet came plastic face mask, which allowed the helmet to protect the entire head.
 By the mid-1940s, helmets were required in the NFL.
 They were still made of leather, but with improved manufacturing techniques had assumed their more familiar spherical shape.
 The NFL initially allowed either plastic or leather helmets, but in 1948 the league outlawed the plastic helmet, considering the hard-plastic material to be an injury risk.
 The NFL lifted the plastic helmet ban after just one year in 1949, and by 1950, the plastic helmet had become universal in that league.